 It’s best to create a written agreement for the loan.
 Specific details like how much you intend to borrow, what kind of monthly payments will be made, the date the loan is supposed to be paid off by, and, if appropriate, what collateral you have decided to put up for the loan.

 If you really want to get serious, you can have the written agreement looked over by an attorney and notarized at your local notary, making it 100% legal and binding.
 That way there’s no ambiguity and it’s less likely anyone’s feelings will be hurt if anything goes wrong.
+This is the toughest way to get a loan with bad credit!

 If you’re having trouble getting a loan because you have no credit or bad credit, you may need to put up collateral.
 A collateral loan is different than an unsecured loan, whereby a creditor’s only recourse in the event of your defaulting will be to pursue legal action against you.